NodeSchoolSF/interview-prep/s1_04_technical_phone_screen_practice.md

 Tip: code in a problem.js file, and run `node problem.js` to evaluate it.

+When you're listening to someone's solution, keep the following in mind:

+* Did they ask clarifying questions?
+* Did they analyze the big-O runtime?
+* Do they come up with good test cases to try out?

 ## Warm-up question set

 **1. Write a function `hasDuplicates(str)` which returns true if input string has duplicate characters; returns false otherwise.**